 Initially we might maintain the desired pace/duration with no involvement from fast motor units.
 As these slow units become fatigued, however, the brain will recruit more motor units in an attempt to maintain pace.
 Recruiting these additional motor units brings in the fast, but easily fatiguable units.
 This explains why fatigue is accelerated at the end of a long or intense run.

-Lactate is an important source of energy, and is produced in muscles even at rest – something that has been previously misunderstood.
+Lactate is an important source of energy, and is produced in muscles even at rest – something that has been previously misunderstood (one of the most recent theories can be found in an April/2021 Outside Online article found here).
 Lactate is sent to the brain and heart for fuel, or to active and inactive muscles for energy.